Fight 01 · Pillar one

 The Tennessee Democratic Party has its own lever.

 The party could pursue this through its bylaws, endorsement rules, or internal candidate-support standards, subject to party rules and election law.
-TNDP could decline to endorse federal candidates who have served more than 12 years in the same seat.
+TNDP could decline to endorse federal candidates who have served more than twelve years in the same seat.
 Same logic for state legislative endorsements.
-The mechanism would build TNDP endorsement into a credibility marker voters can track.
+The mechanism would build a TNDP endorsement into a credibility marker voters can track.

 The same lever applies to the candidate pledge.
-TNDP could require every endorsed federal candidate to sign the 12-year pledge as a condition of endorsement.
+TNDP could require every endorsed federal candidate to sign the twelve-year pledge as a condition of endorsement.
 None of this requires state or federal legislation.
 It does require the party to choose to use the lever it already has.

 The pushback I’m ready for